-Visit DIY Network for project ideas that can be completed in just a few hours or a few days.
+Visit HGTV’s website for project ideas that can be completed in just a few hours or a few days.
 The site breaks down gardening and landscaping projects into steps, so you can clearly see what kind of commitment you’re getting yourself into.
 Ever wanted to build a potting bench?
 You’ll find it here, as well as a guide to what to plant in the fall, how to make a raised garden bed and much, much more.

 Having a beautiful garden doesn’t have to be a seasonal endeavor in the Northeast.

 If you swoon when the latest issue of Better Homes & Gardens hits your mailbox, the website is just as inspiring, filled with tips, plans and projects that you can tackle on your own.
 The site’s garden plans feature is especially useful.
 You’ll find hundreds of illustrated gardens for every scenario – shady, long-blooming and beginner gardens, for example – as well as a list of plants you’ll need and a handy chart showing where they should go.
 It’s sort of like paint-by-numbers, but with plants!

 Every gardener in the Northeast should be acquainted with the name Henry Homeyer.
 The self-proclaimed “Gardening Guy” – an organic gardener and author who lives in Cornish Flat, N.H. – is known for his weekly gardening columns that run in newspapers throughout New England.
 If you want practical, down-home tips about when to prune your rose bushes, plant those daffodil bulbs and make the most of your tomato harvest, Henry’s your man.